CTP-Caloria/Caloria/README.md

 ### Setting up Heroku

-Install the heroku cli if you don't already have it.
+Install the Heroku CLI if you don't already have it.

-> You will also need a heroku account
+> You will also need a Heroku account
 > And this will only be done once on your machine

 ```bash